-The monument to the Fourth New York Independent Battery is south of Gettysburg on Sickles Avenue at the Devil’s Den (39.792007° N, 77.24251° W; Google map; Tour map: Devil’s Den).
+The monument to the 4th New York Independent Battery is south of Gettysburg on Sickles Avenue at the Devil’s Den (Devil’s Den tour map).
 A marker on Crawford Avenue shows the location of one section of the battery during the battle on July 2nd.
 (Tour map: Crawford Ave. & J. Weickert Farm)

 This monument was one of three badly damaged by vandals in the winter of 2006.
 The statue was pulled off its pedestal and dragged 160 feet and the head was stolen, causing over $50,000 in damage.

-The battery was commanded at the Battle of Gettysburg by Captain James E. Smith.
+Captain James E. Smith commanded the battery at the Battle of Gettysburg.
 It brought 135 men to the field serving six 10-pounder Parrott Rifles.
 Three of its guns were captured on July 2nd and given to Henry’s Confederate Artillery Battalion.

 At the time of the assault by Hood’s Division of the Confederate army this battery supported by the Fourth Maine Infantry, formed the extreme left of the Third Corps line.
 Three guns of the two sections in action on this crest were captured by the Confederates.
 The third section was in position to the right and continued the action until nearly 6 p.m.